johannesvollmer/signed-distance-field-rs/README.md

 This crate approximates a signed distance field, given a binary image.
-The algorithm used is called "dead reckoning", as described in `The "dead reckoning" signed distance transform` by George J. Grevara (2004).
+The algorithm is inspired by the paper
+"The dead reckoning signed distance transform" by George J. Grevara (2004).

 The complexity of the algorithm is linear, while an exact algorithm would have quadratic complexity.

-On my machine, the distance field of an image with 4096 * 4096 (16 Megapixels) pixels can be computed in about 1.14 seconds.
+On my laptop, the distance field of an image with
+4096 * 4096 pixels (16 Megapixels)
+containing a circle with radius 6 in the center can be computed in about 0.927 seconds.

 ## Features
 In the process of computing the signed distance field,